BlockLune/markdown-posts-utilities/README.md

                         directory to save images
 ```

-If you don't specify the `OUTPUT_DIR`, the script will create a dir based on the name of the md file.
+- If you don't specify the `OUTPUT_DIR`, the script will create a dir based on the name of the markdown file.

-If you want to use this script to update all the image links in your Hexo posts, run:
+- If you want to use this script to update all the image links in your [Hexo](https://hexo.io) posts, run:

 ```bash
 python MdImgDownloader /path-to-your-hexo-project/source/_posts --only-basename-link
 ```

+## `s3-uploader.py`

+This script uploads images to a s3-compatible service, written in the help of `gpt-4o`.

+## `tagenerator.py`

+This script uses the power of LLMs to generate tags for blog posts.